AI Use Cases/Logistics

 Revenue & Operational Impact

 The result: detention and demurrage charges spike as trailers queue at docks waiting for receiving slots.
-On-time delivery rates suffer when warehouse capacity exhaustion forces incoming freight to staging areas, delaying dock-to-stock times by 8-12 hours.
+On-time delivery rates suffer when warehouse capacity exhaustion forces incoming freight to staging areas, adding hours to dock-to-stock times.
 Driver utilization drops as carriers hold equipment waiting for dock appointments.
 Lumper fees balloon when overflow freight requires manual labor to clear congestion.
-A mid-sized 3PL typically absorbs $40-80K monthly in detention costs alone, eroding contract margins by 3-5% and making expedited freight unprofitable.
+Add up a month of detention invoices and the number is usually large enough to erode contract margins and make expedited freight unprofitable - and most 3PLs have never totaled it.

 Excel-based capacity models and WMS alerts alone cannot forecast because they're reactive - they flag congestion after it happens.
 Logistics operators need predictive models that ingest real-time carrier data, shipment manifests, and historical dock performance to forecast capacity constraints 72-96 hours ahead, but legacy systems lack the connective tissue to make this happen at scale.